 Why Traditional Methods of Measuring Feedback Don’t Work

 Today, our world is immersed in digital with everything from how businesses communicate to how they sell having been transformed.
 In fact, back in 2013, direct mail was 10.9% of all advertising expenditure.
 The full-year figures for 2017 show this has dropped by almost one-third to just 7.9%.
 Post mail is a dated method that could put you behind on the trend curve and out of the guest’s mind.
 Guests want to be engaged, they want options, and they want to feel comfortable when they do.
-With a digital platform to collect feedback, you can give guests variety and make it easy for them to access and submit their ideas and concerns.
+With a digital customer survey platform to collect feedback, you can give guests variety and make it easy for them to access and submit their ideas and concerns.
 Especially in an era where technology-savvy Millennials and Generation Z’s are evolving into a large portion of the hotel guest population, being digital is a huge advantage.

 Secondly, paper-based surveys can be costly and time-consuming.
 Filling out any type of form by hand as a guest can be daunting.
 Not to mention, the process to actually receive the information can take days, weeks, and sometimes even months.
 This is detrimental to a hotel when an upset guest is venting in-moment because you can’t recover them in real-time.
-With a digital platform, you can send a survey immediately and get feedback instantly.
+With a customer survey platform,, you can send a survey immediately and get feedback instantly.
 Not to mention, you can reach plenty of people over multiple geographic regions that wouldn’t even be a consideration with paper-based methods.

 For paper-based feedback, consider the cost of printing pages and the teams you are hiring to execute them.
 All of these small requirements add up and aren’t required from a digital feedback platform.
 In addition, consider your reach and related costs.
 With paper based-feedback, you’re limited to as many messages as your budget and bandwidth allow.
 Whereas with digital, anyone who has a connection and a URL or app can access your survey to provide feedback.

 Lastly and most importantly, digital puts the guest in control, in terms of both the answers they provide and how they provide them.
 With paper-based functions, guest writing is limited to the amount of space that you offer.
 If it’s a long form answer and you provide half a page, a guest is limited to that half a page.
 A guest is also limited to how they submit their answer, meaning they can only submit a paper response.
-With digital, a guest can write as much feedback (or as little) as they want.
+With a customer survey platform, a guest can write as much feedback (or as little) as they want.
 No exceptions.
 In addition, they can submit it on the medium of their choice, whether that be akiosk in the lobby, a text submission, a web survey, and so on.

 Providing options, as we’ve just highlighted here and in previous posts, is the most critical aspect of engaging the modern guest.
 Today’s digitally emersed environment is all about tending to the guest’s needs in a way that is convenient for them and engaging.
-With a plethora of options to connect already at their fingertips, if you aren’t using digital to collect feedback from your guests you can be certain they’ll find another hotel that is.
+With a plethora of options to connect already at their fingertips, if you aren’t using digital to collect customer satisfaction surveys from your guests you can be certain they’ll find another hotel that is.